 Soon, he was playing his first gig with Leftover Salmon in Colorado.
 Then, at the Telluride Bluegrass Festival, he played with Chris Thile for the first time, and it changed his life.

-The standing room only crowd received the message well, but Pikelny said IBMA has more work to do, starting with expanding the awards show to accommodate contemporary pickers.
+The standing room only crowd at World of Bluegrass received the message well, but Pikelny said IBMA has more work to do, starting with expanding the awards show to accommodate contemporary pickers.

 Without continuing to encourage a broader approach to bluegrass, he said, IBMA will end up some day “preaching to the choir.”